Hallelujah! After mountains of research and FIVE failed attempts in the LunaCafe OtherWorldly Kitchen, I FINALLY created granola CLUSTERS.

 Tips & Tricks for Creating Crunchy Granola Clusters

-- For granola that forms crunchy clumps that hold their shape over time, add 1 large, beaten egg white and 1 cup oat flour per 4-5 cups of oatmeal.
+- So here's the SECRET: For granola that forms crunchy clumps that hold their shape over time, add 1 large, beaten egg white and 1 cup oat flour per 4-5 cups of oatmeal.
 (Wheat flour can be used instead of oat flour if desired.)

 - If you don’t have oat flour on hand, simply process regular oatmeal as fine as possible.